rishikareddygaddam/aboutme/README.md

 #### Languages used are -

-- Markdown - is a language used to develop code for web using many styles like headings,formatting text, adding links, images and many more.
+- Markdown - is a language used to develop code for creating repos using many styles like headings,formatting text, adding links, images and many more.

 ## Recommended Resources